LAWYER PROFILE

 Individual Editorial

 Gemma Woodhouse is an employment lawyer based in Reading who has a noteworthy reputation for her work in the independent school sector.
-She leads the education team, assisting clients with both contentious and non-contentious work, including staff dismissals, workplace investigations and pensions issues.
+She leads the education team, assisting clients with both contentious and non-contentious work, including staff dismissals, workplace investigations and pension issues.

 Employment - Thames Valley